 Background

-Since the dawn of democracy, the health sector has undergone many reforms to try and create a more equitable, accessible and affordable healthcare system, that can service all South Africans.
+Since the dawn of democracy, the health sector has undergone several reforms to establish a more equitable, accessible and affordable healthcare system, that can meet the health needs of all South African residents.
 However, these past reforms have been too little and too slow.

-Everyone deserves equal access to quality and affordable healthcare.
-Fundamental changes need to occur to create a strengthened healthcare system.
+Everyone has the right of equal access to quality and affordable healthcare.
+Fundamental changes are required to create a strengthened healthcare system capable of providing this level of service.

-The problem: South Africa’s health system is very complicated and expensive.
-The health outcomes do not match the resources invested to the system.
-Both the public and private sector have challenges that make the healthcare delivery system unsustainable to service all South Africans.
+The problem: South Africa’s health system is very complicated and fragmented, resulting in high levels of waste.
+Consequently, health outcomes do not match the resources invested into the system.
+Both public and private sector have challenges that make current healthcare delivery systems unsustainable.

-The plan to strengthen the health system: South Africa is a member of the United Nations community and has committed to implement universal health coverage for all.
+The plan to strengthen the health system: South Africa is a member of the United Nations community and has committed to implement universal health coverage, as have all other 95 member states.
 The desired outcome is that “all people have access to the full range of quality health services they need, when and where they need them, without financial hardship”.

 NHI’s History: The NHI is a journey to transform South Africa’s health sector.
 It will take many years to be fully realised and requires input from all sectors to ensure no one is left behind.
 For the NHI Fund to be effective, the entire health system will undergo reform for many years to come.
-These reforms include partnerships between the private and public sectors, making both sectors more effective and more efficient, and implementing robust governance structures.
+These reforms include integration of the private and public sectors and reforms to make both sectors more effective and more efficient, which will include implementation of robust governance structures.

 The NHI is not a new concept, nor specific to South Africa.
 Many countries around the world implement a similar structure to provide affordable and accessible quality healthcare.
 The NHI journey started in 2011 when the NHI Green Paper was published for public consultation.
 This was followed by NHI pilot projects in 2012 with a focus on health system strengthening initiatives.
 The NHI White paper was published in 2015 laying the foundation for the NHI as the vehicle to achieve universal health coverage and a unified health system.

-The passing of the NHI Bill in June 2023 by the National Assembly is a key milestone that paves the way for ensuring better collaboration between our private and public health systems, guaranteeing universal and comprehensive quality health coverage for all.
+The signing of the NHI Bill into law on the 15th May 2024 by the President was a key milestone in the journey towards universal and comprehensive quality health coverage for all.

 Deputy Director General: